pierretd/ives/README.md

 - Performs basic rule-based matching using location, remote preferences, and technologies
 - Generates vector embeddings for semantic search
 - Stores data in Qdrant vector database for similarity searches
-- Provides an interactive interface for searching and matching
+- Provides an interactive Streamlit dashboard for visualizing matches

 ## Setup